 2. Purchase Discount Tickets

 The very best way to save on a one-day visit to Universal Studios Hollywood is to purchase tickets from your froggy friends at Undercover Tourist.
-Our price already includes taxes and fees (unlike other sellers that might sneak in fees or taxes after you put the tickets in your cart).
+The Undercover Tourist price already includes taxes and fees (unlike other sellers that might sneak in fees or taxes after you put the tickets in your cart).
 You just need to select the date you wish to visit to see the final price for that date.
 And because you can take our tickets straight to the gate, you’ll also save time!
 Ribbit, ribbit!
+Plus, we have promotions from time to time (such as summer 2026) where you can buy a day and get a second day FREE!

-We sell the following discount Universal Studios Hollywood tickets:
+We sell the following discount Universal Studios Hollywood tickets (hop further down to see special event tickets):

-- Los Angeles Go City Passes starting at $226.81 (final adult price).
+- Los Angeles Go City Passes starting at $233.92 (final adult price).
 If you are going to be visiting Universal Studios as well as several other major attractions in Los Angeles, you might want to look into a multi-attraction pass.
-The passes come in 3-, 5- and 7-Day options, and are not subject to date pricing.
+The passes come in 2-, 3-, 5- and 7-Day options, and are not subject to date pricing

 If you plan well enough in advance, you might even be able to catch a hop deal to save even more green.
 Follow @themeparkfrog on Instagram so you'll be notified of Undercover Tourist sales on theme park tickets.
-Sales often pop up around various holidays, and you could save an extra $5 per ticket!
+Sales often pop up around various holidays,with extra savings!
 That's a round of churros right there.
 If you purchase a ticket without Express and later change your mind, you can now purchase Express add-on through Universal online (or in the park).
-But you'll get the best savings if you can pklan ahead and purchase from Undercover Tourist initially.
+But you'll get the best savings if you can plan ahead and purchase from Undercover Tourist initially.

 3. Pick the Least Expensive Days to Visit